Bob Cornuke: Island of Malta

 In 2002 Cornuke claimed to have found anchors from the biblical shipwreck of the Apostle Paul in waters near Malta.
 This claim has been disputed.

-In 2003 Christianity Today reported that the then U.S. ambassador Kathryn Proffitt sued Cornuke to stop the sale of his book after she arranged for the "Maltese government to pardon the fisherman."
+In 2003 Christianity Today reported that the then U.S. ambassador Kathryn Proffitt sued Cornuke to stop the sale of his book after she arranged for the "Maltese government to pardon the fisherman".
 (Cornuke would claim these "were from the apostle's ship.")
 Proffitt contended that as part of the pardon arrangement and several other issues, Cornuke agreed to remain silent about the pardon and "to allow Proffitt and the Maltese government to edit the book.
 He would also be required to encourage tourists to visit ancient temples."
 According to some he did not keep his part of the agreement.

 A federal judge denied the request to hold up publication of the book since it was already released at the time.
 Even still, "what the Maltese government is apparently upset about, however, isn't that Cornuke's book was published without its permission, but that it claims that the shipwreck never happened in the traditional site on the northeastern tip of the island, now known as St. Paul's Bay."

 Noah's Ark

 Supporters of Cornuke claimed in June 2006 that Cornuke may have discovered Noah's Ark in a pile of dark-colored rocks on the Iranian Takht-e Suleiman ("Throne of Solomon") or Mount Suleiman in the Alborz (Elborz) Mountains.
-Cornuke relies heavily on one eyewitness of Noah's Ark, Ed Davis, in which there are problems with him being in Iran let alone at this site when he claimed to see Noah's Ark in 1943.
+Cornuke relies heavily on the claims of Ed Davis, and there are problems with Davis being in Iran in 1943 let alone at this site where he claimed to see Noah's Ark.
 Even creationist geologists doubt whether the rocks viewed by Cornuke are petrified and are urging caution.

 The research team included Arch Bonnema, film producer of The Genius Club and other well-known Christian businessmen.

 John Morris, of the Institute of Creation Research, does not believe the rocks viewed by Cornuke are petrified or Noah's Ark.

 Even Cornuke himself isn't completely convinced that what he observed was Noah's Ark or even if it was petrified wood.
 Associates for Biblical Research also produced a 7,800-word paper about problems with the Cornuke site.

 National Geographic critiqued the rocks at the site.